abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

 - **Notes:**

-  - we can use negative values for row/column to point to the end of the explicit grid (not the implicit grid)
+  - we can use negative values for row/column to point to the end of the explicit grid (not the implicit grid), it's also a future-proof way to span the grid items to the end of the grid container if we decide to add more columns/rows in the future

     ```css
     .cell-4 {